statneutrino/uscensus-fastapi/README.md

 - implement production frameworks such as Continuous Integration and Continuous Deployment
 - ensure pipeliness pass unit tests before deployment
 - testing of local and live API
-- use of DVC (data version control with git).
+- use a remote data pipeline and storage with AWS S3 and implement DVC (data version control) with git.

 This is a project completed as part of the Udacity Machine Learning DevOps Engineer Nanodegree.